Munich wants rainbow-colored stadium for game with Hungary

 Uwe Junge, a politician with the far right AfD party, was chastised by party leader Alice Weidel for “going too far” with a since-deleted post on Twitter in which he used a homophobic slur to describe Neuer’s rainbow armband.

-The Munich stadium was previously lit in rainbow colors on the night of July 9, 2016, to celebrate Christopher Street Day.
+The Munich stadium has been lit in rainbow colors on several occasions since the first time on the night of July 9, 2016, to celebrate Christopher Street Day.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports